The ultimate Vorarlberg road trip, Austria, part 1 – Grosses Walsertal and Bregenzerwald

 And that’s without mentioning the cheese.
 I tasted my favourite ever cheese here in Grosses Walsertal – Walserstolz.
 Take note!

-- Alternatively, just hike one stage of the hike, grab the cable car from the downhill station of the Sonntag Stein and walk to Alpe Steris and enjoy one of the best and most beautiful breakfasts in Vorarlberg.Note: This breakfast is served by Andrea and consists of products from her dairy farm.
-The breakfast is only available in season (mid June – end of August) and only on Wednesdays.
-It’s amazing, with amazing views and only small, so make sure book in advance!
+2. Alternatively, just hike one stage of the hike, grab the cable car from the downhill station of the Sonntag Stein and walk to Alpe Steris and enjoy one of the best and most beautiful breakfasts in

-- Go cheese-tasting or on a cheese-making experience at Biospharenpark.haus in Sonntag (opposite the cable car)
+5. Go cheese-tasting or on a cheese-making experience atin Sonntag (opposite the cable car)

 And two things I didn’t get the chance to do but will definitely be back for in the near future…